harmlessprince/taocomerce-docs/src/errors.md

 ### **401 - Unauthorized**
 Authentication failed or was not provided.
 This happens when an invalid API key or JWT token is passed in the `Authorization` header or when a request is made without proper authentication.

+### **422 - Unprocessable Entity**
+Validation failed.
+This happens when you submit data that does not pass the required checks.

 ### **404 - Not Found**
 The requested resource does not exist.
 This may occur when trying to access a product, order, or customer that has been deleted or never existed.